hipstersmoothie/obsidian-plugin-prettier/README.md

 | Format on Save    | false   |
 | Format code block | false   |

-And the following Front-matter, you can use this setting to control one file.
+Add the following to your note's front-matter to enable this plugin for a specific file.

 ```yaml
 ---